BrandonDyer64/pseudo-bank/README.md

 This will process the input file and output the final account balances

 Errors are output to standard error output.
-This application should run quickly when there aren't too many transactions that it needs to print due to error.
+This application should run fairly quickly when there aren't too many errors in the transactions that it would need to print to console.

 #### Example Input
 ```csv,no_run